ivogeorg/ce-learning-progression-004-computation-and-io/README.md

 ---

-## Experiements
+## Measurements

-_TODO: Describe your communications code, experiements, and comms time-measurements here._
+_TODO: Record and describe your circuit measurements and calculations here._

-## Demo video
+## Demo videos

 _TODO: Add your video descriptions and URLs here.
-The videos should clearly show the transmitted values at the origin and destination._
+The videos should clearly show the completion of the corresponding task._